 Material used for large family tents

 Today’s tents are made of different high tech “plastics”.
-Whether it is the family camping holiday or the expeditions in extreme environments, there is always a suitable tent to find.
+Whether it is for the family camping holiday or an expedition tent for extreme environments you need, there is always a suitable tent to find.
 Materials used for inner and outer tent wall depends on where the tent is to be used.
-The question for the best tent material can not be answered in general.
+The question for the best tent material cannot be answered in general.

 The tent poles are made of materials such as fiberglass, aluminum, aluminum alloys, steel, carbon or Featherlite.